cruix89/cruix-music-archiver/README.md

   default settings for optimal operation configured automatically.

 - **automatic updates**
-  self-updating container with automatic image creation with each `yt-dlp` release
+  self-updating container with automatic image creation with each `yt-dlp` release.

 - **automated downloads**
-  specify download ranges, use URL files, and easily manage permissions to download every new release from your favorite artists.
+  specify a download URL file, and easily manage permissions to download every new release from your favorite artists.

 - **yt-dlp customization**
   includes support for SponsorBlock, Geo Bypass, Proxy, Metadata, and more.